Your Guide to Value Investing

 - Dividend payments, although paying a dividend isn’t a requirement to qualify as a value share

-However, it’s important to understand that a company with all of these attributes isn’t necessarily a great value share.
-Sometimes, a stock only appears to be a good value for investors but is actually a value trap.
-Value traps can continue to suffer share price declines even when their stocks seem attractive.
+It’s important to understand that a company with all these attributes isn’t necessarily a great value share.
+Sometimes, the stock appears to be a good value for investors but is actually a ‘value trap’.

 Why is value investing popular?

-Everyone likes a bargain and because value investing looks for shares selling at a discount to their intrinsic value, the strategy appeals to those who like to get good deals.
-All it takes to make money with a value share is for enough investors to realise that there’s a mismatch between the share’s current price and what it’s actually worth.
+Everyone likes a bargain and because value investing looks for shares selling at a discount to their intrinsic value, the strategy appeals to those who like to get a good deal.
+All it takes to make money with a value share is for enough investors to realise there’s a mismatch between the share price and what the company is actually worth.
 Once that happens, the share price should go up to reflect the higher intrinsic value.
-Then those who bought in at a discount will get their profit.
+Those who bought the share at a discount will then get their profit.

-Furthermore, many investors like the margin of safety provided by a share that’s purchased for less than what it’s inherently worth.
-There’s no guarantee that the share price won’t fall further, but it does make additional share-price declines less probable and less dramatic.
-For those who see themselves as defensive investors without much tolerance for risk, a good value share can provide both protection against losing money and the potential to cash in once the market recognises the share’s true value.
+Furthermore, many investors like the margin of safety provided by a share that is purchased for less than it’s inherently worth.
+There’s no guarantee the share price won’t fall further, but it does make additional share price declines less probable and less dramatic.
+For those who see themselves as defensive investors with little tolerance for risk, a good value share can provide both protection against losing money and the potential to cash-in once the market recognises the share’s true value.

 How did value investing get started?

-Since then, though, value investing has grown into more fundamental analysis of a company’s cash flows and earnings.
+Since then, though, value investing has grown into a more fundamental analysis of a company’s cash flow and earnings.
 Value investors also look at a company’s competitive advantages to assess whether a share is deeply discounted.

 Who are the two most famous value investors?

 As the CEO of Berkshire Hathaway (NYSE:BRK.A) (NYSE:BRK.B), Buffett is perhaps the best-known value investor.
 Buffett cut his teeth in value investing in his early 20s.
-He used the strategy to deliver immense returns for investors in his partnership in the 1960s and then for Berkshire investors when he first took control of the company in the 1970s.
+He used the strategy to deliver immense returns for investors in his partnership in the 1960s, and then for Berkshire investors after he took control of the company in the 1970s.